Written by Charlotte Owens | February 15, 2022

 Sometimes, you may need to disclose your confidential business information to parties who are not already in a contract with you.
 For example, when you are speaking with potential investors, manufacturers, or suppliers.

 We highly recommend that you do not assume that these discussions are confidential.
 We advise entering into a non-disclosure agreement with the other party so that you can be confident there are confidentiality clauses in place.
-This will stop them from using your ideas or sensitive business information against you or with a competitor.
+This will stop them from using your ideas or sensitive business information against you, or sharing them with a competitor.

 Whether you are an established business owner or a brand-new start-up, having a template non-disclosure agreement to hand can be valuable.
 Here at Briffa, we can produce a tailored non-disclosure agreement for your business.
 You can then use it again and again with third parties to give you peace of mind when having sensitive discussions.